hughsie/python-uswid/docs/source/usage.rst

 Basic API usage
 ===============

-Loading identities from a uSWID-format container:
+Loading components from a uSWID-format container:

 .. code-block:: python

     from uswid import uSwidFormatUswid

     with open(filename, "rb") as f:
-        for identity in uSwidFormatUswid().load(f.read()):
+        for component in uSwidFormatUswid().load(f.read()):
-            print(f"{identity!s}")
+            print(f"{component!s}")

-Loading identities from a possible PE file:
+Loading components from a possible PE file:

 .. code-block:: python